SmartCalendar/SmartCalendar/README.md

 **Required Must-have Stories**

-* User and sign up/login
+* User can login/sign up
 * Push notification to remind user of events/reminders/tasks
 * User can see a basic daily, weekly, and monthly calendar view
 * User can manually input, modify, and delete items on their calendar